templative/templative/README.md

 - `templative init`
 - `templative produce` to create a version of the game in the output folder.

-## Uploading to the GameCrafter
-- Create an account on the [Game Crafter](https://www.thegamecrafter.com)
-- Get an [api key](https://www.thegamecrafter.com/account/apikeys) from the Game Crafter
-- Add the `THEGAMECRAFTER_PUBLIC_KEY`, `THEGAMECRAFTER_USERNAME`, and `THEGAMECRAFTER_PASSWORD` to your [user env vars](https://www.schrodinger.com/kb/1842).
-- `templative upload` to upload the last produced version to the Game Crafter.
-- Visit the url generated at the end of uploading.

-## Generating a Tabletop Playground Package

-Create a Tabletop Playground package using the following command.

-`templative playground --output PACKAGESDIRECTORY`

-Replace `PACKAGESDIRECTORY` with your own Tabletop Playground directory.

-From the [Tabletop Playground wiki](https://tabletop-playground.com/knowledge-base/packages/), the packages directories are:
-- Mac: `~/Library/Application\ Support/Epic/TabletopPlayground` (Note the `\ `)
-- Linux: `~/.config/Epic/TabletopPlayground/Packages`
-- Windows: Right click the game in Steam, select Properties and then Local Files and Browse… From the directory that opens, go to `TabletopPlayground\Packages`.
-Copy the directory path.

 ## Creating Components

 Create a new component in your game using the following command: